bridgecrew-perf4/notejam-infra/README.md

 ### Your environment

-Please create a `.env` file based using the provided `.env.example` as a guide and source the file.
+Please create a `.env` file based on the provided `.env.example` as a guide and source the file.

 ```
 cp .env.example .env